laurapm/eco-smart-pot/database/operations/README.md

 ## Create Operations

 After being connected, two different operations can be used: `insertOne` and `insertMany`.
 Their names are self-explanatory, not much detail is needed regarding that point.

-In both cases, if the `_id` is not specified for a document, MongoDB will automatically asign one.
+In both cases, if the `_id` is not specified for a document, MongoDB will automatically assign one.
 Meaning, writing an `_id` manually for each document inserted is not mandatory.

 Also, if the _collection_ where the document is inserted does not exists,